Mysuru gangrape: Complainant shouldn’t have gone to secluded place, says Karnataka home minister

 A group of five men had allegedly gangraped the woman and assaulted her male friend on the outskirts of the city on Tuesday evening.

-Karnataka Home Minister Araga Jnanendra on Thursday triggered a controversy with his comments on the Mysuru gangrape case, PTI reported.
-The minister said that the complainant should not have gone to the deserted place where the incident took place.
+Karnataka Home Minister Araga Jnanendra on Thursday said that the complainant in the Mysuru gangrape case should not have gone to the deserted place, triggering a controversy, PTI reported.

 On Tuesday evening, a group of five men had allegedly gangraped a woman and assaulted her male friend near Chamundi Hills on the outskirts of the city.

-After the Congress criticised the Bharatiya Janata Party-led government in Karnataka about the incident, the minister made another controversial remark.
+After the Congress criticised the Bharatiya Janata Party-led government in Karnataka for the incident, the minister made another controversial remark.

 “Rape has happened there [in Mysuru] but the Congress was trying to rape me,” Jnanendra said, according to PTI.
 They [the Congress] are trying to rape the home minister.
 They are trying to gain political mileage.
 It is an inhuman act.”